Pakistani name

-The naming conventions in Pakistan reflect the country's diverse linguistic, ethnic and religious heritage.
+Pakistani names reflect the country's diverse linguistic, ethnic and religious heritage.
 Most Pakistani names are derived from Arabic, Persian and Turkic origins, owing to the strong influence of Islam in the region.

 In contrast to Western naming systems, family names are not always fixed or inherited.
 Instead, names in Pakistan may follow patronymic or tribal structures, or use honorific titles such as Syed, Sheikh, Malik, Khawaja, and Khan.

 Names may also indicate lineage, geographic origin, or ancestral profession, such as Bukhari (from Bukhara), Qureshi (descendant of the Quraysh tribe), or Butt (from the Kashmiri Butt clan).

 While many Pakistanis use only given names in daily life, tribal or ancestral identifiers are often included in formal and legal documents such as NADRA identity cards and passports.

 Given names

 In Pakistan, children are typically given one or two given names at birth, though occasionally three names may be used.
 One of the given names may be chosen as the person's most called name, which is used in daily life and informal settings.

 For Muslim males, it is common to include Muhammad as the first given name, in honour of the Islamic prophet, though this is often not the most called name due to its widespread use.
 Females are usually given up to two names, which serve as both their full and most called names in most contexts.

 Given names may also carry religious or cultural significance.
 Names can reference prophets, saints, virtues, or desirable qualities, such as Imran, Ayesha, Zainab, or Ali.
 Occasionally, names are derived from geography or historical figures, though these are less common.

 In daily use, the given name is the primary identifier, and family or tribal names are not used when addressing a person informally.
 This practice reinforces the importance of given names in social interactions in Pakistan.